-President, Council of Emergency Medicine Residency Directors
+Council of Residency Directors in Emergency Medicine (CORD)

-Hannah R. Hughes, MD, MBA
+Hannah Hughes, MD, MBA

-President, Emergency Medicine Residents Association
+Emergency Medicine Residents’ Association (EMRA)

 EMRA is the voice of emergency medicine physicians-in-training and the future of our specialty.
 EMRA is the largest and oldest independent resident organization in the world.
 EMRA was founded in 1974 and today has a membership of more than 16,000 residents, medical students, and alumni.